hushenwei2000/rvv-atg/README.md

 ### Notice of Failure Tests

-- elen = 64 for default
+- **elen = 64 for default**
   - vsew should <= elen * lmul
   - So, when lmul = 0.125, load/store eew=32+ cannot test.

-- If there are failure tests, **most probably** is because that configuration can not be tested on that instruction.
+- If there are failure tests, most probably is because that configuration can not be tested on that instruction.
 For example test widen instruction when vsew=64, or test floating point when vsew=8/16, or the elen related restriction above.
-  - At present, users need to determine which configurations can be produced to avoid such failure. <kbd>FutureSupport</kbd>

 ## Current Support